ayyubgithub/CMOS-INVERTER-Design-and-Analysis-using-tsmc-180nm/README.md

 <img width="1366" height="616" alt="Screenshot (3335)" src="https://github.com/user-attachments/assets/5f1aa7e6-9a9f-47f9-acc2-15e6a08d547a" />

 The Id vs Vgs curve is plotted by changing Vgs from 0 to 1.8V for different values of Vds.
-To do this, we use the commands shown in the LTspice schematic
+To do this, we use the commands shown in the LTspice schematic.

+#### Input Plot (Id vs Vgs)
 <img width="1361" height="589" alt="Screenshot (3334)" src="https://github.com/user-attachments/assets/fc4ac5b6-bafc-4b3c-966f-efc24200c491" />

-This shows us that the threshold value is between 500mV to 650mV
+This shows us that the threshold value is between 500mV to 650mV.

 Now, I am plotting Id vs vds curve, and here is the LT spice setup for that.